 It is believed that the Ichoku UAV is a hand-launched loitering unmanned system for dismounted infantry.

 Nigeria is acquiring Adcom Systems Yabhon Flash-20 unmanned aerial vehicles (UAVs) from the United Arab Emirates.

 The Yabhon Flash 20 UAV is about 1.5 tonnes maximum take-off weight.
 It can fly for 60-70 hours and is equipped with a gimbaled camera.
 Comparatively, it is the smallest of Adcom Systems’ UAVs.

 Textron Aerosonde AAI VTOL UAV

-The Aerosonde fixed wing AAI VTOL UAV is designed for simultaneous day/night full-motion video, communications relay, signals intelligence.
-It can operate on land and sea environment.
+The Aerosonde fixed-wing AAI VTOL UAV is designed for simultaneous day/night full-motion video, communications relay, signals intelligence.
+It can operate in land and sea environments.

 AAI Corp., a subsidiary of Textron Systems, was awarded a contract to supply the Aerosonde Mk4.7 unmanned aerial system to both Nigeria and Uganda.